dbajpeyi/sparta-server/README.md

     - Used here as a persistent cache.
 Storing news articles that are new and  user has not liked yet

 - Django rest framework JWT
-    - Using this for session less auth.
-The backend does not store any sessions to keep user logged in
+    - Using this for stateless auth.
+The backend does not have to store any sessions to keep the user logged in.

 #Caching strategy